SCKaplan/booksofduchesses/README.md

-This project was commissioned by Sarah Watson of Haverford College and S.C Kaplan of Rice University.
-The projects aims to
+This project was commissioned by Sarah Watson of Haverford College and S.C.
+Kaplan of Rice University.
+The project aims to

 * organize, collect, and visualize data about medieval laywomen and their books
 * chart networks of texts, manuscripts, and readers